NTIA/scos-tekrsa/README.md

 ### Committing

-Besides running the test suite and ensuring that all tests are passing, we also expect all Python code that's checked in to have been run through an auto-formatter.
+Besides running the test suite and ensuring that all tests are passed, we also expect all Python code that's checked in to have been run through an auto-formatter.
 This project uses a Python auto-formatter called [Black](https://github.com/psf/black).
 Additionally, import statement sorting is handled by [isort](https://github.com/pycqa/isort).